TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 > ([docs for reference](./guides/validator-start.md#vanity-keypair)).

 ```
-solana-keygen new -o validator-keypair.json
+trezoa-keygen new -o validator-keypair.json
 ```

 ```
-solana-keygen new -o vote-account-keypair.json
+trezoa-keygen new -o vote-account-keypair.json
 ```

 ```
-solana-keygen new -o authorized-withdrawer-keypair.json
+trezoa-keygen new -o authorized-withdrawer-keypair.json
 ```

 > **IMPORTANT** the `authorized-withdrawer-keypair.json` should be considered